Tandhjulet/dashmc/README.md

 > [!CAUTION]
 > Remember to filter ports of MySQL and **especially** Redis-installations.
 Redis is unsafe by default, and it is thus imperative to close/filter the ports through firewalls such as `ufw` or `iptables`.

+To be able to access the site, you will need to set up account verification.
+This requires a trusted token, shared between your minecraft server and this web server.
+You can generate a key of length 32 through `openssl rand -base64 32`, but it is entirely up to you.
+The token *is sensitive, and should be handled as such*!

 ## ⚠️ WIP ⚠️
 - Ratelimit
 - Better containerization